Install and update Chromium for Linux

 /opt/dynatrace/synthetic/browser --version

-Install Chromium from a custom repository
+Install the browser from a custom repository

 • Downloading the required Dynatrace-hosted deb, snap, or rpm package archives and their corresponding signature files.